 Introduction

 It is November 23th when the Netherlands wakes up to a political shockwave, the likes of which hasn’t been seen during its modern history.
 One day prior, on November 22th the Dutch people went to the voting booths to elect their members of parliament.
 The result turned out to be a landslide victory for the Party for Freedom (PVV).
 The radical right party of anti-Islam politician Geert Wilders surprised friend and foe by outperforming the polls to achieve a major victory (NOS, 2023).
-Political pundits where quick to analyze the results and put forward a variety of theories as to how this result came about.
+Political pundits were quick to analyze the results and put forward a variety of theories as to how this result came about.
 One explanation for the PVV’s success was the salience of immigration (Oostveen, 2023).
-Other pundits pointed to the fact that the Party for Freedom and Democracy (VVD) made a game-changing blunder by opening up the possibility of governing with the PVV (Valk & Aharouay, 2024).
+Other pundits pointed to the fact that the Party for Freedom and Democracy (VVD) made a game-changing blunder by opening the possibility of governing with the PVV (Valk & Aharouay, 2024).
 This allowed Geert Wilders to rebrand himself as a potential coalition partner with a softer tone.
-So when the PVV actually became the largest party there was not much else to do for the VVD except negotiate with them (Valk & Aharouay, 2024).
+So, when the PVV actually became the largest party there was not much else to do for the VVD except negotiate with them (Valk & Aharouay, 2024).

 Besides the VVD and the PVV, the New Social Contract (NSC) and the Farmers Citizen Movement (BBB) joined in on these negotiations.
 However, this stirred the waters within both the VVD and NSC as they had seen a radical Geert Wilders for more than 15 years (Valk & Aharouay, 2024).
 This posed the question: what would the PVV be like as a future coalition party?
-As many are figuring out how to answer that question a common place to look for answers is the international community.
+As many are figuring out how to answer that question, a common place to look for answers is the international community.

 The rise of populism is a broader phenomenon and in recent years this has led to a variety of populist actors obtaining governing power.
 In some countries this power has had a moderating effect on these parties and their leaders.
 One prominent example of this is Giorgia Meloni, leader of Brothers of Italy, who became prime minister after winning the national elections in Italy (Walker 2024).
 She showed the world that a radical right figure can have an important role on the international stage and specifically within the European Union (Giuffrida, 2024).
 However, there are also examples of the contrary, where populist leaders do radicalize and have a disruptive or sometimes even destructive impact on (democratic) institutions.
 When staying within the European Union the example of Viktor Orban stands out as a political leader that has marked an autocratic shift for Hungary (Kirby & Thorpe, 2024).
 Crossing the Atlantic Ocean, one finds more examples of populist radicalization.
 Many examples could be given when looking at Latin America.
-However, more recently a shocking example came from the United States; where on January 6th 2021, supporters of president Donald Trump came to the capital to stop the ratification of the 2020 election results (Epstein, 2024).
+However, more recently a shocking example came from the United States; where on January 6th, 2021, supporters of president Donald Trump came to the capital to stop the ratification of the 2020 election results (Epstein, 2024).